MPLens/clickhouse-query/README.md

 npm install clickhouse-query
 ```

-Once the package is installed, you can import the library using import:
+Once the package is installed, you can import the library as follows:

 ```ts
 import {fx, expr, Query, QueryBuilder} from 'clickhouse-query';